stride3d/stride-docs/en/manual/input/index.md

 ## Handle input

-Handle input with the [InputManager](xref:SiliconStudio.Xenko.Input.InputManager) class.
+Handle input with the [InputManager](xref:Xenko.Input.InputManager) class.
 You can access this class from a script with its properties and methods.

-To check whether a particular input device is available, use the corresponding @'SiliconStudio.Xenko.Input.InputManager' property.
-For example, to check if a mouse is connected, use [Input.HasMouse](xref:SiliconStudio.Xenko.Input.InputManager.HasMouse).
+To check whether a particular input device is available, use the corresponding @'Xenko.Input.InputManager' property.
+For example, to check if a mouse is connected, use [Input.HasMouse](xref:Xenko.Input.InputManager.HasMouse).

 After you check the device availability, there are four ways to handle input in Xenko.

 ### Query state

 You can query the state of digital keys and buttons (ie _Up_ or _Down_) and the numeric values of analog buttons and sensors.
-For example, @'SiliconStudio.Xenko.Input.InputManager.DownKeys' gets a list of the keys that were in the state _Down_ in the last update.
+For example, @'Xenko.Input.InputManager.DownKeys' gets a list of the keys that were in the state _Down_ in the last update.

 ![Query key and button states](media/index-state-one-action-between-updates.png)